This Keyword in Java with Examples

 In Java, there are six usages of this keyword.
 They are as follows:

-• this reference can be used to refer to the current class instance variable.
+• this can be used to refer to the current class instance variable.

-• this keyword can be used as a parameter in the method call.
+• this can be passed as an argument in a method call.

-• The keyword “this” can be used as a parameter in the constructor call.
+• this can be passed as an argument in a constructor call.

-• It can also be used to return the object of the current class from the method.
+• this can be used to return the current class object from a method.

-Referring Current Class Instance Variable using This Keyword in Java
+Referring to the Current Class Instance Variable Using this Keyword in Java

-The “this” keyword can be used to refer current class instance variable in Java.
+The “this” keyword can be used to refer to the current class instance variable in Java.
 If there is an ambiguity between instance variables and parameters, this reference can resolve the problem of ambiguity.

-Let’s take an example program to understand the problem of ambiguity that will occur in the below program.
+Let’s take an example program to understand the problem of ambiguity that arises when the this keyword is not used.

 public class Student